TheArturthur/CoppermindScraper/Cosmere/Lift.md

 Lift would be able to steal the [[Lord Ruler\|Lord Ruler's]] lunch.
 Lift would be very good at video games.
 "Lift" is a translation of her name from the original language, which means "to elevate or raise up".
+Lift calls [[Hoid\|Hoid]] "Ol' Whitehair" because, unlike most on Roshar, she has seen past the disguise he uses there and knows his true appearance.

 https://coppermind.net/wiki/Lift